wanqing0820/interactive_media_website/README.md

 - Allows users to add/ delete tags attached to the images, upload images which are stored in a SQL database, delete images by the image ID, search/ filter the images by tags
-- On the backend side, user input is filtered, sanitized, and processed to be stored according to the database schema designed
+- On the backend side, user input (in text and image) is filtered, sanitized, and processed to be stored according to the database schema designed

 > How to run locally?